Tarasovk49/2018_lipodisk_md/Scratch.md

 gmx_2018 pdb2gmx -f SMALP_fin_ter.pdb -o SMALP_processed.gro -ff oplsaa_lipids_polymers -water spce -p topol.top
 ........
 ```
-3. After 1 ns simulations [APL\@Voro](https://sourceforge.net/projects/aplvoro2/) were used to generate area.xvg files with area for each Voronoi tile.
-Tiles were chosen by phosphorus atom in each lipid.
+3. After 1 ns simulations [APL\@Voro](https://sourceforge.net/projects/aplvoro2/) was used to generate area.xvg files with area for each Voronoi tile.
+Tile center is represented by phosphorus atom in each lipid.
 Two .xvg files were obtained for each simulation (0, -0.5, -1.0, -1.2, -1.7, -2.0) representing lower and upper leaflets of lipids. *APL_plot.py* for APL plots:

 |Lower leaflet|Upper leaflet|
 |----|----|